 The Big Ship

 Birth of the man who led Australia to the first whitewash in Ashes history.
 Warwick Armstrong was at the helm for the 5-0 thrashing in 1920-21 - the only clean sweep until Ricky Ponting's men matched it in 2006-07.
 It was Armstrong's first series as Aussie skipper and Australia also won the next three Tests under his stewardship, in England the following summer.
 Nobody has beaten his record of eight consecutive Ashes wins.
 Armstrong, who was known as "The Big Ship" - he weighed 22 stone (140 kilograms) by the time he retired - was a fine, cussed batsman and a useful, skiddy legspinner who took three Test five-fors.
 His finest series with the bat was in that 1920-21 rout, when he made three centuries, including a Test-best 158 in Sydney.
-Armstrong, who also worked as a whiskey merchant, died in Sydney in 1947.
+Armstrong, who also worked as a whisky merchant, died in Sydney in 1947.

 An aesthete is born.
 Indian Erapalli Prasanna was the original artistic offspinner, relying on flight, cunning, stealth and grace.
 He was never afraid to give the ball air, and if that didn't do for batsmen, then the inordinate bounce he got often did.
 His 189 wickets was the highest by an Indian offie till Harbhajan Singh went past that mark.
 Five of Prasanna's six best returns came overseas, including a Test-best 8 for 76 against New Zealand in Auckland in 1975-76.
 India were victorious then, maintaining the pattern of Pras' career: he averaged 17 when they won, 39 when they didn't.